Washingtonian and Salesforce Gathered Tech Titans To Discuss Upcoming Tech Trends | Washingtonian (DC)

 - Buddy Rizer from Loudoun County Economic Development agreed: “It’s about having that same access to broadband as you have to electricity and water, because you’re talking about a social and educational gap that’s just widening.”

-- Chandler Morris of Workday talked about the future of better workforce development, especially as it relates to pandemic legislation.
+- Chandler Morse of Workday talked about the future of better workforce development, especially as it relates to pandemic legislation.
 He mentions how data sharing is needed for people to identify what skills are required in a moving economy.
 You can view the whole clip by clicking here.

 - EverFi’s Tom Davidson used his congressional background to speak largely on the importance states have to solve issues relating to training and education.
 He explains that the states are currently making localized decisions on education, when there’s the ability for one company to build nationwide initiatives that will power initiatives across the country.
 You can view the whole clip by clicking here.